baksoogoreng/Jarkom-Modul-1-2025-K-32/S2Snmbr1_13.md

 with filter : telnet

 > go back to eru
-sudo apt install -y telnet || which telnet
+apt install -y telnet || which telnet

 telnet 192.227.1.2
 login telnet -> new user